Professor Corinne Squire

 For previous scholarly activities, please see CV.

 Internal collaborators include CNR colleagues, and colleagues across Social Sciences and the university.
-External collaborators include colleagues in the ESRC UBEL DTP, colleagues in the HIV Psychosocial Support Network, KwaAfrica, the Naz Project, and the National AIDS Trust, the Public Science Project, the Responses to Interpersonal Violence Network, and other narrative networks, as well as colleagues across the UK, US, South Africa, and Scandinavia.
+External collaborators include colleagues in the ESRC UBEL DTP, colleagues in the HIV Psychosocial Support Network, KwaAfrica, the Naz Project, and River House, the NYC Public Science Project, the Responses to Interpersonal Violence Network, and other narrative networks, as well as colleagues across the UK, US, South Africa, and Scandinavia.

 Corinne's papers available in the UEL repository: ROAR 2014, forthcoming.
 What is narrative research?
 Centre for Narrative Research (Squire, C., Davis, M., Esiin, C., Andrews, M., Harrison, B., Hyden, L-C and Hyden, L.).
 London: Bloomsbury